Semen quality: Semen analysis

-A semen analysis typically measures the number of sperm per millilitre of ejaculate, and analyzes the morphology (shape) and motility (ability to swim forward) of the sperm (the typical ejaculate of a healthy, physically mature young adult male of reproductive age with no fertility-related problems usually contains 300–500 million spermatozoa, though only a couple of hundred survive in the acidic environment of the vagina to be candidates for successful fertilization).
+A semen analysis typically measures the number of sperm per millilitre of ejaculate and analyzes the morphology (shape) and motility (ability to swim forward) of the sperm (the typical ejaculate of a healthy, physically mature young adult male of reproductive age with no fertility-related problems usually contains 300–500 million spermatozoa, though only a couple of hundred survive in the acidic environment of the vagina to be candidates for successful fertilization).
 Also usually measured are the concentration of white blood cells, the level of fructose in the semen, and the volume, pH, and liquefaction time of the ejaculate.

 Hamster zona-free ovum test

-A man's sperm are mixed with hamster eggs that have had the zona pellucida (outer membranes) removed, and the number of sperm penetrations per egg is measured.
+A man's sperm is mixed with hamster eggs that have had the zona pellucida (outer membranes) removed, and the number of sperm penetrations per egg is measured.
 No strong correlation has been found between hamster egg penetration rates and the various semen parameters and the role of the hamster egg penetration test in the investigation of the causes of infertility should be evaluated further.
 However, a negative result on the hamster test correlates with a lower probability of the man's partner becoming pregnant.

 Antisperm antibodies test

-Presence of antisperm antibodies may be responsible for sperm agglutination, reduced sperm motility, abnormal postcoital test.
+Antisperm antibodies may be responsible for sperm agglutination, reduced sperm motility, and abnormal postcoital test.
 Several tests are presently available including sperm immobilization test, sperm agglutination tests, indirect immunofluorescence test, enzyme-linked immunosorbent assay, radiolabelled antiglobulin assay.
-One of the most informative and specific tests is immunobead rosette test which can identify different antibody classes involved (IgG, IgA, IgM) and location on the sperm cell (head, body or tail).
+One of the most informative and specific tests is the immunobead rosette test which can identify different antibody classes involved (IgG, IgA, IgM) and location on the sperm cell (head, body, or tail).

 Hemizona test

-Hemizona test is a test to evaluate sperm zona-binding capacity.
-In this test, the two halves of human zona pellucida is incubated with patient's capacitated sperm and control fertile donor's sperm.
+The Hemizona test is a test to evaluate sperm zona-binding capacity.
+In this test, the two halves of human zona pellucida are incubated with the patient's capacitated sperm and control the fertile donor's sperm.